-One of the Council's longstanding program priorities is the Speakers Bureau.
+One of SC Humanities’ longstanding program priorities is the Speakers Bureau.
 Through this program, some of South Carolina’s finest scholars travel throughout the state to share their interests and knowledge of the humanities and to spark discussions about human values, traditions and cultures.

 Feel free to peruse our list of scholars and their topics, download the application, and then let us know what your plans are.
 We will provide contact information for the scholars you choose, and you can start making plans for a Speakers Bureau program right away.
 If you have any questions, please check out our FAQs.